-I posted recently about what kinds of information you might want to gather during testing – go here if you’d like to review – but I wanted to follow up to answer the question, “ok, now what do I do with all of this stuff?”
+We posted recently about what kinds of information you might want to gather during testing – go here if you’d like to review – but we wanted to follow up to answer the question, “ok, now what do I do with all of this stuff?”

 Getting the full potential out of your data when analyzing usability data

 First up, you’ll have gathered some numbers.
 Engineers, researchers, and other data-obsessives will want every glorious detail so that they can slice and dice it for themselves, but with the right presentation, the numbers can have value for other stakeholders as well.
 Your audience might vary from c-level executives who need a very quick summary, to department managers who might want a more in-depth analysis.
 By presenting a few key numbers you can give everyone the update they need.

 Next, comments.
 This is where you can begin to get really creative.
 Comments can be grouped by subject, to give you tons of helpful ideas about one feature.
 They can be used to graph key terms over time (hopefully “frustrating” goes down and “fun” goes up!).
 You can try plugging groups of comments into a word cloud to create a nice shareable visual – inspirational wall art for the dev team, maybe?

 And of course, don’t forget your marketing team.
 All of the comments you got from your testers will give them insight into how potential users talk about your product, what they don’t like, and what they care about the most.